vsriram24/vsriram24.github.io/_pages/about.md

 * data visualization
 * human-centered design

 I am always open to speaking, teaching, collaboration, consulting, and outreach opportunities.
-Feel free to contact me at [vivek.sriram@gmail.com](mailto:vivek.sriram@gmail.com) for any consulting and collaboration questions.
+You can send questions or requests to me at [vivek.sriram@gmail.com](mailto:vivek.sriram@gmail.com).

 To see a full list of my publications, refer [here](https://scholar.google.com/citations?user=ZN4ZFuUAAAAJ&hl=en), and to connect with me via LinkedIn, click [here](https://www.linkedin.com/in/vivek-sriram/)